rethinkpriorities/shrimp_mortality/README.md

 If you would like to run the code yourself locally, download all of the files in the repository.
 Open the `shrimp_pre-slaughter_mortality.Rproj` file to begin.
 This will automatically set the working directory and warn if any packages need to be installed.

 ## Folders
-- `_book` contains the rendered html files and other site files.
+- `docs` contains the rendered html files and other site files.

 - `chapters` contains the .qmd files (Quarto markdown files) where the method and code are written.